 The Company is insured against the risk of burglary arising from its business, however, there have been instances when theft and burglary have taken place in the Company's branches.
-In 2021, the total value of stolen goods was EUR 6,329.53, from which EUR 2,464 were later recovered.
-Nine criminal proceedings were initiated in 2021 to protect the Company's rights in relation to these cases (please see Section 8.6 "Risk management" of this Prospectus).
+In 2022, the total value of stolen goods was EUR 9,581.71, from which EUR 270 have been recovered as of the date of this Prospectus.
+Five criminal proceedings were initiated in 2022 to protect the Company's rights in relation to these cases (please see Section 8.6 "Risk management" of this Prospectus).